 New claimants will not need to attend the jobcentre to demonstrate gainful self-employment.

-There will be a business rates holiday for retail, hospitality and leisure businesses in England for the 2020 to 2021 tax year.
+As previously announced there will be a business rates holiday for retail, hospitality, leisure and nursery businesses in England for the 2020 to 2021 tax year.

 No action needs to be taken, as the local authority will reissue your bill automatically.

 You can calculate the amount you will not have to pay, by following the attached link.